noncomputable/noncomputable.github.io/decentralization.md

 Overall, these results suggest that the optimal degree of centralization might look less like a walled city with a few big institutions in the center or a clubhouse where everyone is chummy, and more like a diverse, sparsely connected tapestry of cliques, and that it might be a good idea to add in some random noise past the filter of the elite members of a field.

 Maybe some new evidence will undermine the entire impression I got from these results.
 All I can do is wring my hands at these massive machines of meat and money and hope they move science forward fast enough to flatten the risks that loom ahead.

-### References

-1. Zollman.
-“The Epistemic Benefit of Transient Diversity” 2010.
-2. Wagner et al. “Agent-Based Models of Dual-Use Research Restrictions” 2019.
-3. Danchev et al. “Meta-Research: Centralized scientific communities are less likely to generate replicable results” 2019.
-4. Foster et al. “Tradition and Innovation in Scientists’ Research Strategies” 2016.
-5. Azoulay et al. “Does Science Advance One Funeral at a Time?”
-2019.